h2oai/datatable/docs/manual/comparison_with_rdatatable.rst

     0	b	42
     1	c	192

-Expect significant improvement in join functionality, with more concise syntax as ``datatable`` matures.
+Expect significant improvement in join functionality, with more concise syntax, as well as additions of more features, as ``datatable`` matures.